ckeistler/Module04_School_District_Analysis_Pandas/README.md

 ## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

-## A high-level snapshot of the district's key metrics, presented in a table format

-## An overview of the key metrics for each school, presented in a table format

-## Tables presenting each of the following metrics:
-  - Top 5 and bottom 5 performing schools, based on the overall passing rate
-  - The average math score received by students in each grade level at each school
-  - The average reading score received by students in each grade level at each school
-  - School performance based on the budget per student
-  - School performance based on the school size
-  - School performance based on the type of school

-  - Total number of students
-  - Total number of schools
-  - Total budget
-  - Average math score
-  - Average reading score
-  - Percentage of students who passed math
-  - Percentage of students who passed reading
-  - Overall passing percentage